ygimenez/Pagination-Utils/README.md

 ![Buttonization Example](https://i.imgur.com/4PBVoTn.gif)

-Have you been using a bot and came across one of those two GIFs and thought: "That must've been hard to make." or "I'd like one of those in my bot!".
+Have you been using a bot and came across one of those three GIFs and thought: "That must've been hard to make." or "I'd like one of those in my bot!".
 Fear no more, KuuHaKu to the rescue!

 ## How do I paginate?

 It's easier than it seems!
-The first step is to set a JDA client object as the event handler, which can be done in a single line:
+The first step is to set a JDA client object as the event holder, which can be done in a single line:

 ```java
 JDA bot = ... //CREATION OF THE BOT CLIENT